 Golden Pothos vs. Heartleaf Philodendron

 This is the most common mix-up.
 Golden pothos shows variation through patches of yellow or cream scattered across the leaf surface.
 Philodendron Brasil, one of the most popular philodendron varieties, shows a lime green stripe running down the centre of the leaf rather than irregular patches.
 If your plant has yellow splashes, it’s almost certainly a pothos.
-If it has that vivid central stripe, that’s a philodendron Brasil.
+If it has that vivid central stripe, that’s a Philodendron Brasil.
+Our Philodendron Brasil care guide is useful if that stripe pattern is what you are seeing in the pot.

 Neon Pothos vs. Neon Philodendron